Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

         The source unit is mapped to the destination attribute.
     - **Configured unit**
         The unit to be mapped to the destination attribute must be selected in the *Configured unit* drop-down list.

-    - **Destination unit**
+- *Unit*
-        The destination unit is kept in the destination attribute.

-[comment]: <> (Destination Unit -> error; Configured Unit -> not working and no drop-down list displayed; ergibt auch irgendwie beides keinen sinn, oder?)
+    Click the drop-down list and select the unit that will be mapped in the destination unit.
+All units corresponding to the dimension of the destination attribute are displayed in the list.
+The drop-down list is only displayed if the **Configured unit** option is selected in the *Mode* drop-down list.

 - *Suffix Mode*
     Click the drop-down list and select the suffix display mode for the unit.
 The following options are available: